grazytiburcio/FootballScores/README.md

 # ScoreKeeperApp
 Score Keeper App (Project 2) made with Udacity.
 This project is part of Android Basics by Google - Nanodegree Program.

-Project Overview: The goal is to create an Score Keeper app which gives a user the ability to keep track of the score of two different teams playing a game of your choice.
+Project Overview: The goal is to create an Score Keeper app which gives a user the ability to keep track of the score of two different teams playing a game.

 This project is about combining various ideas and skills we’ve been practicing throughout the course.
 They include: